Terms & Conditions for the Ecare group of companies (trading as Curam).

 Under this model:

-- Care planning, governance and regulatory compliance apply.
+• Care planning, governance, supervision and regulatory compliance apply.

-Curam reserves the right to require regulated delivery where necessary for legal compliance or safeguarding.
+Curam reserves the right to require regulated delivery where necessary for legal compliance, safeguarding or risk management.

 4.1 General Requirements